 Many of our Key Stage 4 students who require further help with life skills also go on regular trips to local shops and supermarkets to practice their numeracy and social skills.

-Bernadette, our school dog, loves reading!
-Many of our SEND students enjoy spending some time with Bernie, reading to her or simply having a chat!
+Bernadette, our school dog, likes to visit and loves reading!
+Many of our SEND students enjoy spending some time with Bernie, reading to her or simply having a chat.

 Students are also able to access many additional agencies if necessary.
 In school we can offer regular appointments with our own counsellor.

 At times, it may also be necessary to consult with external agencies such as the Borough Educational Psychology Team, speech and language therapists or CAMHS (Child and Adolescent Mental Health Services)